It Started With Necessity

 The Grind Was Real

 Building businesses while working full time isn't a montage.
 It's working on vacation while your family plays in the surf.
 It's 1.5-hour commutes home listening to Brian Tracy on repeat.
-It's spending four weeks alone in the Pacific Northwest securing wind farm infrastructure, collecting your 48th state, and coming home knowing the hard work was building toward something.
+It's four weeks alone in the Pacific Northwest securing wind farm infrastructure, coming home knowing the hard work was building toward something.

 It's knocking on Barry's open door with flyers.
 Barry ran a financial advisory business, had survived a motorcycle accident, and chose integrity over hundreds of millions.
 He became the first cold call client — and still emails today.